 Notice the question is focused on the person you are interviewing.
 This tactic is helpful at the beginning of the interview because people generally enjoy talking about themselves.
 You will show your contact that you are genuinely interested in him or her and build rapport while, at the same time, gathering extremely helpful information.

-Another open ended question focused on the person you are interviewing.
+Here's another open ended question focused on the person you are interviewing.
 It can draw out surprising and rewarding aspects of the job that you might not have considered.

 Asking this informational interview question can help draw out any potential downsides of the job that might not be obvious to an outsider.

-This question is also great for drawing out the kind of inside information that only someone in the job could share with you.
+This question is also great for drawing out the kind of valuable inside information that only someone in the job could share with you.

 This informational interview question can give you insights into skills you might need in the future.
 If you develop those skills now, you'll be more competitive when looking for work in the industry.